Lime5005/ExpenseAI/README.md

 ## Notes

-- The app uses H2 by default for simplicity.
-For production or vector search, consider PostgreSQL + pgvector.
+- The app uses PostgreSQL by default via Docker Compose.
+Data is persisted in the `pgdata` volume.
 - If Grafana shows no Loki labels/data, ensure the Loki data source uses `http://loki:3100` (not `localhost`).